ARMmbed/mbed-mesh-api/README.md

 * 6LoWPAN ND (neighbor discovery)

 ### Mesh socket
-The mbed mesh API is cooperates with sockets in module [mbed mesh socket](https://github.com/ARMmbed/mbed-mesh-socket).
+The mbed mesh API cooperates with sockets in the [mbed mesh socket](https://github.com/ARMmbed/mbed-mesh-socket) module.
-The module contains documentation about known mesh socket limitations.
-A full documentation of IPv6/6LoWPAN can stack be found from [IPv6/6LoWPAN stack](https://github.com/ARMmbed/mbed-6lowpan-private).
+The module lists the known mesh socket limitations.
+Full documentation of the IPv6/6LoWPAN stack can be found in [IPv6/6LoWPAN stack](https://github.com/ARMmbed/mbed-6lowpan-private).

-## Usage Notes
+## Usage notes
 This module should not be used directly by applications.
-Applications should use following modules once available:
+Applications should use the following modules when they are available:

-* `connection manager`for handling network connections
+* `connection manager`for handling network connections.
-* `device config API` for configuring the network
+* `device config API` for configuring the network.

-This module is under construction and therefore some limitations exists:
+This module is under construction and therefore, there are some limitations as follows:

 * Node is statically configured to router mode.
-* Beacon scan happens on channel 4 (subGhz).
-This can be changed by setting `CONFIGURED_SCAN_CHANNEL` to some other channel in file `mesh_tasklet.c`
+* Beacon scan takes place on channel 4 (subGhz).
+You can change this by setting `CONFIGURED_SCAN_CHANNEL` to some other channel in file `mesh_tasklet.c`

 ### Network connection states
-After initialization network state is `MESH_DISCONNECTED`.
-Once successfully connected the state changes to `MESH_CONNECTED` and when disconnected from the network the state is changed back to `MESH_DISCONNECTED`.
+After the initialization, the network state is `MESH_DISCONNECTED`.
+After a successful connection, the state changes to `MESH_CONNECTED` and when disconnected from the network the state is changed back to `MESH_DISCONNECTED`.

-If case of connection errors the state is changed to some of the connection error states.
-In the error state there is no need to make `disconnect` request and client is allowed to attempt connecting again.
+In case of connection errors, the state is changed to some of the connection error states.
+In an error state, there is no need to make a `disconnect` request and the client is allowed to attempt connecting again.

-## Getting Started
+## Getting started
-This module contains example application in folder `./test/6lowpan_nd/main.cpp`.
+This module contains an example application in the `./test/6lowpan_nd/main.cpp` folder.
-To build and run the example see [instructions](https://github.com/ARMmbed/mbed-mesh-api/tree/master/test/6lowpan_nd).
+To build and run the example, see the [instructions](https://github.com/ARMmbed/mbed-mesh-api/tree/master/test/6lowpan_nd).

-In short, module usage will be like:
+## Usage examples

-Create callback function to catch network status
+Create a callback function to catch the network status:
 ```
 void mesh_api_callback(mesh_connection_status_t mesh_status)
 {
     network_state = mesh_status;
 }
 ```
-Create a Mesh6LoWPAN_ND class
+Create a Mesh6LoWPAN_ND class:
 ```C++
 Mesh6LoWPAN_ND *meshApi = Mesh6LoWPAN_ND::getInstance();
 ```
-Initialize object with registered RF device and callback created
+Initialize the object with a registered RF device and create callback:
 ```C++
 meshApi->init(rf_device_register(), mesh_api_callback);
 ```
-Connect to mesh network
+Connect to the mesh network:
 ```C++
 meshApi->connect();
 ```
-Wait callback to be called and once successfully connected create a socket and start communication with remote end
+Wait for the callback to be called and once successfully connected to the mesh network, create a socket and start communication with the remote end:
 ```
 if (network_state == MESH_CONNECTED) {
     UDPaSocket s(SOCKET_STACK_NANOSTACK_IPV6);